manaty226/RASC-EMS/README.md

 # RASC-EMS

-This repository discloses C source codes of extended min-sum decoder for repeat-accumulate signal codes (RASC), which has been proposed IEEE Transactions' paper entitled ``repeat-accumulate signal codes``.
+This repository discloses C source codes of extended min-sum decoder for repeat-accumulate signal codes (RASC), which has been proposed IEEE Transactions' paper entitled ``Repeat-Accumulate Signal Codes``.